 International Award Travel on ANA

 Calculating the cost of an international award on ANA avoids the Zone 1-A/B confusion and may be cheaper than a partner award, but you may only use these awards for travel on ANA and for ANA codeshares operated by Air Japan.
-These will be available in the Award Maximizer tool later this weekend.
+These are also listed in the Award Maximizer tool.

-There are also seasonal variations that require a little more effort to interpret.
-These dates change every year, and the dates for 2016-2018 are copied below.
+There are also seasonal variations that require more effort to interpret.
+These dates change every year, and the dates for 2018-2020 are copied below.

 Remember that all international awards are for round-trip travel.
 If your dates involve travel during two different seasons on the outbound and return journeys, then determine the price of a round-trip award in each season and average these numbers to determine the final price.
 ANA provides the example of travel between Tokyo and Los Angeles.